davidfowl/Roslyn.Reflection/README.md

 # Roslyn.Reflection

 These are reflection wrappers over the roslyn APIs.
-Use familiar APIs to explore the type system.
+Use familiar APIs to explore the type system while writing roslyn source generators or analyzers!

+## Why?

+There's a swath of .NET code in the ecosystem that is built on existing .NET based reflection APIs.
+This makes it easier to reuse that code when migrating from logic that runs at runtime, to logic that runs at compile time!

+## How?

 Here's an example of using these APIs with to find types in a roslyn compilation using the reflection APIs: